 Even more than in Paris, the marital drama A Separation is pointed out as the great favorite in this category which is called here “best foreign language film”.
 But the astonishing breakthrough in the American media by Bullhead is of serious concern to the Iranian clan.
 It must be said that the campaign led by the Belgian producers, and then by the American distributors of Tête de Bœuf is genius: participation in targeted festivals that crowned the film, early theatrical release to try to influence voters and, in the end, a simply dithyrambic reception from the press.
 An example (among others)?
 See the L.A.
 Times, which has a more than enthusiastic review.

-“Bullhead is an intense, shattering film, a confident and accomplished, punch-in-the-gut debut by Belgian writer-director Michael R. Roskam that starts out like a thriller and turns into a disturbing tragedy in an unlikely and unexpected key.”
+“Bullhead,” it reads, “is an intense, shattering film, a confident and accomplished, punch-in-the-gut debut by Belgian writer-director Michael R. Roskam that starts out like a thriller and turns into a disturbing tragedy in an unlikely and unexpected key.”

-It will only be the 6th time that a national production is in the running for the award.
-Its predecessors are Paix sur les champs by Jacques Boigelot (1970), Le maître de musique by Gérard Corbiau (1988); Daens by Stijn Coninx (1992); Farinelli by Gérard Corbiau again (1994) and Iedereen beroemd by Dominique Deruddere in 2000.
+In any case, he is only the 6th to compete on the evening of the awards ceremony.
+His glorious predecessors are called Peace on the fields by Jacques Boigelot (1970), The music master by Gérard Corbiau (1988); Daens by Stijn Coninx (1992); Farinelli by Gérard Corbiau again (1994) and Iedereen beroemd by Dominique Deruddere in 2000.